wdv4758h/Yeppp/BUILD.md

 You will need the following tools to build Yeppp!

+*   CMake 2.8 or later and [Ninja](http://martine.github.io/ninja/) build system.
-*   Python 2.x to regenerate auto-generated parts of Yeppp!
+*   Python 2.7 to regenerate auto-generated parts of Yeppp!
 If you use sources from Yeppp! release, you can skip this requirement as Yeppp! releases already include all auto-generated files.
-*   Java Runtime Environment version 1.6 or later.
-Yeppp! build system is written in Java, so there is no way around it.
 *   Java Development Kit version 1.6 or later.
 You can use either Open JDK or Oracle JDK.
 JDK is required even if you don't plan to develop with Yeppp! in Java.
-*   Intellij IDEA to build the build system.
-If you use source from Yeppp! release, you can skip this requirement as Yeppp! releases already include pre-built build system.
 *   Microsoft Visual Studio 2008, 2010, or 2012 to build Windows binaries.
-Note that some parts (runtime) of the library can not be built with Visual Studio 2012.
-We use Visual Studio 2012 to compile most part of Yeppp!, and Visual Studio 2010 where required.
 *   Intel C/C++ Compilers to build Linux/Xeon Phi binaries.
 We use 13.1.3 version.
 *   GNU C/C++ Compilers to build Linux binaries (except Xeon Phi).
 We use 4.8 version.
 *   Clang C/C++ Compilers to build Mac OS X binaries.
 We use trunk 3.4 version.